ucsd-dsc-arts/nlp-tv-script-generation/README.md

 ## Code
 (20 points)

-This section will link to the various code for your project (stored within this repository).
-Your code should be executable on datahub, should we choose to replicate your result.
-This includes code for:

 - [Data Acquisition and Preprocessing](https://github.com/ucsd-dsc-arts/dsc160-final-group2/blob/master/data_cleaning.ipynb): This notebook contains the code we used to compile transcripts originally scraped from the [Phineas and Ferb Wiki page](https://phineasandferb.fandom.com/wiki/Category:Transcripts?fbclid=IwAR1EodrmPi2iSQf6V3o4SyNi6HjtkxKVBt5jQVprb8KdoHkxQDOejLcc-2w), and the code we used to format the text to be inputted into the GPT-2 simple model.
 The transcripts were already scraped and available in [this public repository](https://github.com/captainsidd/phineas-ferb?fbclid=IwAR38xoa73tXriARxu99wDnVukd7SqZw-7idDDKXRMGSQpOBoSbkwwfgM5ps).
 - [Generative Methods and Training Code](https://github.com/ucsd-dsc-arts/dsc160-final-group2/blob/master/gpt2_simple_model.ipynb): This notebook contains the code we used to finetune the GPT-2 simple model, and the code we used to generate new episode transcripts.

 ## Results
 (30 points)

-This section should summarize your results and will embed links to documentation to significant outputs.
-This should document both process and show artistic results.
-This can include figures, sound files, videos, bitmaps, as appropriate to your generative art idea.
-Each result should include a brief textual description, and all should be listed below:

-image files (.jpg, .png or whatever else is appropriate) audio files (.wav, .mp3) written text as .pdf

 - <b>[Final Generated Episode Transcript](link)</b>
 - <b>[Temperature Parameter Tuning](https://github.com/ucsd-dsc-arts/dsc160-final-group2/blob/master/Samples_by_Temperature.pdf)</b>